slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A democracy cannot exist as a permanent form of government.
 It can only exist until the people discover they can vote themselves largess out of the public treasury.
 From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy — to be followed by a dictatorship."
 -- Alexander Fraser Tytler [1747]*

+> *"The best argument against democracy is a five-minute conversation with the average voter."
+-- Winston Churchill [1874]*

+> *"Democracy is the theory that the common people know what they want, and deserve to get it good and hard."
+-- H.L.
+Mencken [1880]*

 > *"Democracy has got nothing to do with who should rule.
 Democracy is the system which allows you to remove policies and rulers most efficently without violence. and that’s how you judge different democratic systems."
 -- Karl Popper [1902]*